BehaviorTree/btcpp_website/docs/tutorial-advanced/scripting.md

 ## C++ example

-Demonstration of the scripting langiage, including how to use enums to represent **integer value**.
+Demonstration of the scripting language, including how to use enums to represent **integer values**.

 The XML: